m7a/lo-nextcloud-docker/README.md

 ~~~

 This stage synchronizes to the restart triggered by the healthcheck of the
 `proxy` service.
-In theory this would be opational (the delay in stage 5 is long
+In theory this would be optional (the delay in stage 5 is long
 enough that it should have restarted by then) but it better signals the
 completion of the process to have this stage pass through.